iainsproat/iain-nodejs/README.md

-# Speckle Automate function template - Python
+# Speckle Automate function - Node.js

 This template repository is for a Speckle Automate function written in Node